-This digital and interdisciplinary studio course focuses on weekly individual and group critiques of student work.
-In addition to research, discussion, and art practice in digital and new media, students will propose and develop a thesis project under the advisement of a faculty member.
+This digital and interdisciplinary studio course for MFA students focuses on weekly individual and group critiques of student work.
+In addition to research, discussion, and art practice in digital and new media, first year students will propose and develop a thesis project under the advisement of a faculty member.